Opportunity L.A.

 • A children’s savings account can help you and your child save money for their education after high school

-• First grade LAUSD students will automatically receive a savings account with a $50 initial deposit
+• First grade LAUSD students will automatically receive a savings account when enrolling in a participating elementary school.

-• Easy access to make deposits in person, at a branch or online
+• Families have easy access to make deposits in person, at a local Citibank branch or online

 • Savings accounts are available to students regardless of student or parent’s income, background, or immigration status